josmas/sensedash/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the APACHE 2.0 License - see the [LICENSE](LICENSE) file for details